Freddie Freeman Player Props: Dodgers vs. Blue Jays

 Freddie Freeman At The Plate

-- Freeman has 131 hits and an OBP of .412 to go with a slugging percentage of .582.
-All three of those stats lead Los Angeles hitters this season.

-- Among qualified hitters in MLB, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks second, his on-base percentage ranks third, and he is second in the league in slugging.

-- Freeman enters this game on a four-game hitting streak.
-During his last games, he's hitting .450 with three homers.
+- Freeman will look to extend his five-game hitting streak.
+He's batting .476 with four homers in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.